byrantwithyou/mywebsite/content/authors/admin/_index.md

 ---
 # Display name
-title: Yunxin Sun (孫允鑫)
+title: Yunxin Sun 孙允鑫

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Master student in computer science
+role: master student in computer science

 # Organizations/Affiliations to show in About widget
 organizations: